-The IRS 1031 regulations say: “The exchange period begins on the date the taxpayer transfers the relinquished property and ends at midnight on the earlier of the 180th day thereafter or the due date (including extensions) for the taxpayer’s return.
+The IRS 1031 regulations say: “The exchange period begins on the date the taxpayer transfers the relinquished property and ends at midnight on the earlier of the 180th day thereafter or the due date (including extensions) for the taxpayer’s return”.

-If you closed on a relinquished property after October, 2016, and will not receive your replacement property until after the normal 2016 income tax filing due date (Wednesday April 18, 2017, for individuals this year), you must file an on-time extension for the filing of your 2016 federal tax return to get the full 180 days to complete the exchange.
+If you closed on a relinquished property after October 2021, and will not receive your replacement property until after the normal 2021 income tax filing due date (Monday April 18, 2022, for individuals this year), you must file an on-time extension for the filing of your 2021 federal tax return to get the full 180 days to complete the exchange.

 Taxpayers use IRS Form 4868 to file for an automatic six-month extension.
-If you closed on your relinquished property anytime in 2016, you must report the completed exchange on IRS Form 8824, Like-Kind Exchange, as part of your 2016 federal tax return.
-You may not file your tax return for 2016 until the exchange is completed.
+If you closed on your relinquished property anytime in 2021, you must report the completed exchange on IRS Form 8824, Like-Kind Exchange, as part of your 2021 federal tax return.
+You may not file your tax return for 2021 until the exchange is completed.